Federal Legislation Watch

 • Plan currently in forbearance due to ongoing litigation

-• Existing SAVE borrowers will likely need to transition to either RAP Plan or IBR
+• Existing SAVE borrowers will need to transition to IBR or RAP before the 6/30/28 sunset

 • RAP Plan (Repayment Assistance Plan) becomes available for new borrowers on July 1, 2026